darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 ![Video Block](http://darrendub.com/public/img/2015-07-23-psc/video-block.jpg "Video Block")

 #### Finger Tips
-We identified his core audience as twenty-something using the social medias it was important that the site be optimized for mobile finger tips.
+We identified his core audience as twenty-somethings using all the social medias.
+It was important that the site be optimized for mobile finger tips.
 I began building the patterns with mobile in mind and had a lot of fun exploring the navigation.
 The navigation element gracefully degrades to meet the various mobile sizes, check it out:

 *Insert Navigation GIF*

 #### News Letters
 Instagram was PSC's main marketing channel.
-I wanted to introduce a secondary channel that would build a list of new customers, build relationships with existing customers, and reach them on all their mobile devices.
+I wanted to introduce a secondary channel that would build a list of new customers, cultivate relationships with existing customers, and reach them on all their mobile devices.
 I'm talking about electronic mail.
 With the help of Mailchimp we set up a simple input to capture email addresses with the hopes of running full campaigns through email.

 #### Launch
 We launched the site in accordance with the first anniversary of the storefront opening.
 This was also during the 2014 Men's World Cup.
 Max expertly timed a product release to coincide with the new site and the world cup.
-His Merica Jersey was very well received, it helped catapult the site and his brand during the launch and is still the top selling item in his outline store.
+His <a href="">Merica Jersey</a> was very well received, it helped catapult the site and his brand during the launch and is still the top selling item in his outline store.

+*Images of Merica Jersey*

 <!-- *Outcome: What were the results?
 Did you build a new audience?
 Strengthen and grow an existing one?
 Increase sales?
 Great.
 Data, please.* -->